 I must also lob in a big thank-you-in-advance to Majestic Tours, our drivers on this trip.
 I suspect they’ll be fantastic for people like me who aren’t totally comfortable driving on the left (despite having lived in Hong Kong and London).

 Be sure to follow us on Instagram where I’ll be sharing tons of photos.
-Also check out the hashtag #CaymanKind for more crystal clear blue waters and photos that will have you booking a Cayman Islands holiday in no time.
+Also, check out the hashtag #CaymanKind for more crystal clear blue waters and photos that will have you booking a Cayman Islands holiday in no time.
 You can also read about things to do in Grand Cayman with kids.

 Have you been to Grand Cayman?